softavail/Push-Notification-SDK/ios/README.md

 # Push notification with media content

-This future is new for iOS and it is supported in iOS 10 and later With this functionality you can present image, animated image, video or audio on notification screen.
+This feature is new for iOS and it is supported in iOS 10 and later With this functionality you can present an image, an animated image, a video or audio on notification screen.

 1. Create an `App Group`
   1.1 Go to apple developer portal